 Here we will answer all of the most common questions regarding the event

-Same as previous years, Scalar conference will take place at the POLIN Conference Centre.
+Like in previous years, the Scalar conference will take place at the POLIN Conference Centre.

 Google directions here.

-There is quite a few conveniently located hotels near by.
-Plan your stay in advance and book your stay in a hotel of your choice.
+There are quite a few conveniently located hotels nearby.
+You can plan your stay in advance and book your stay in a hotel of your choice.

 Scalar Code of Conduct is a document created to provide guidelines for conference Participants, including Attendees, Speakers, Partners, Sponsors, Organizers, and other parties, to ensure that all Participants understand what behavior is expected and accepted and what behavior will not be tolerated at Scalar conference.
 It is expected of all Participants to comply with this Code of Conduct at all Scalar events and community activities, including conferences, meetups, workshops, off-site events, online communications within Scalar communities, and social media interactions via Scalar channels.